-Airbags can save lives, but they can be very dangerous for children.
+Airbags can save lives and are essential car safety features, but they can also be very dangerous for children.
 Depending on the severity of a car crash, airbags can deploy at speeds up to 186 mph.
-A child under 12 is at risk in the front seat, sited in a rear-facing safety seat, where his or her head is directly in front of an airbag that deploys.
+A child under 12 is at risk when riding in rear-facing seats or when not adequately restrained.

-Statistics show that in the last decades airbags have saved the lives of people who might have died otherwise.
 However, experts say a child should not be placed on the seat next to the driver, as the airbags can do as much harm as the accident itself.
-An airbag inflates almost instantly after a crash, in as little as 20 to 30 milliseconds.
+An airbag inflates almost instantly, in as little as 20 to 30 milliseconds.
+The center of the back seat is the most secure place for a child, in a child safety seat and wearing a lap-and-shoulder seat belt.
 The thin nylon airbag gets an immediate injection of hot nitrogen gas, which makes it expand so quickly that it forces it out from the dashboard at about 186 mph.

 An infant’s head in a rear-facing safety seat is directly in front of the airbag as it breaks through the dashboard and instantly inflates.
-Also, if a child is unbelted, wriggling around or leaning forward, or too small for the lap and shoulder belt to fit properly, there is a danger that he or she will be too close to the dashboard during that instant when the airbag begins to inflate.
+Also, if a child is wriggling around or leaning forward because they are unrestrained or are too small for the lap and shoulder belt to fit properly, there is a danger that they will be too close to the dashboard when the airbag begins to inflate.

+The risk of a side airbag injury is typically lower for children who are properly restrained and positioned.
 If your car has side airbags, make sure that the child restraint does not rest against the door.
-Your child should not lean close to, or against the door or window.
+Your child should not lean close to or against the door or window.
 If in doubt, check the seat manufacturer's approval list and your car manufacturer's handbook to learn how far the airbag comes out deployed.